Best Customer Loyalty Program Examples That Drive Engagement

 Consumer loyalty programs vary widely in their structure and purpose.
 The most common types include:

-Each model serves different goals and customer motivations, and many leading brands blend features for stronger impact.
+Each consumer loyalty program model serves different goals and customer motivations, and the best loyalty rewards programs blend features for a stronger impact.

 Why Loyalty Programs Matter: Key Benefits